AlexPurhalo/achievements-client/README.md

 </ul>
 <h3>Progress</h3>
 <ul>
-	<li>See that in persons list page and in new person page we have "Here is header" text</li>
+	<li>Check the links with pathes to persons list and new person page</li>
+	<li>Check that links color is changes dependent from page</li>
 </ul>